Purchases made through links earn us a small commission, at no extra cost to you.

 Final Thoughts About Our Visit to Sucre

 Sucre was certainly the most attractive city we visited in Bolivia but it was more than just a “pretty face”, offering plenty of opportunities to learn about Bolivia’s history.
+Since this was our first time visiting Bolivia, we were happy to spend some of our day in Sucre getting to know more about the country.

 One of the best things about Sucre was that we could get 4 or 5 star accommodations for less than $100 CAD/night.
 Most hotels we saw were smaller properties with courtyards and terraces, in true Spanish style.
 It was a pleasure to wake up in the morning and have breakfast on the rooftop patio!